CEJ2-Robotics/JO1_Electronics/README.md

 # John Deere Tractor Navigation System - Electronics

 <p align="justify">This repository contains the electronics design and PCB layout for the autonomous tractor navigation system developed in collaboration with John Deere.
-The system is designed to support both internal and external navigation modes for precision agriculture applications.</p>
+The system is designed to support both internal and external navigation modes for agriculture applications.</p>

 ## PCB Design